- 26 Mar 2021

 Captions are a great way to provide accessibility, and are helpful to everyone, making it easier to follow certain media and provide a better understanding of its content.
 Instagram, Facebook, and Twitter all have caption options that can be added to your video content.

 Hashtags can be a great way to ensure your posts are being seen by a wider audience, however, they should be used considerately as they will be read aloud by some assistive technologies and don’t always bring informative value to the reader.
 You should use your hashtags at the end of your post so the reader can get to the information first.
-Similarly, emojis should be used sparingly in posts as if they are being read by assistive technologies the visual meaning and literal translation may be different from the message you are trying to convey.

 Conclusion